Markmonitor: Research

-Corporate structure

-Half of MarkMonitor's employees are based at its San Francisco facility where its "brand protection solutions" division is located.
-Domain development, administration and customer service personnel are located in Boise, Idaho, and their anti-fraud and security center is based in Washington DC.

 Products and services

-According to MarkMonitor, it develops and markets brand protection software and services to combat counterfeiting, piracy, cybersquatting and paid search scams in four categories; domain management, antifraud software, brand protection and antipiracy.
-The Idaho Statesman reported that "MarkMonitor safeguards more than half of the Fortune 100 brands".
-MarkMonitor provides services to Google, Microsoft, Amazon, Tencent, YouTube, Wikipedia, and eBay, among others.
+According to Markmonitor, it develops and markets brand protection software and services to combat counterfeiting, piracy, cybersquatting and paid search scams in four categories; domain management, antifraud software, brand protection and antipiracy.
+The Idaho Statesman reported that "Markmonitor safeguards more than half of the Fortune 100 brands".

+Markmonitor registers the domains and provides Whois and Registration Data Access Protocol (RDAP) lookup information for a variety of brands and companies.
+These companies include: